charlesdwmorrison/SlimCAT/README.md

 As you can see from the above, SlimCAT also has a PerfMetrics class which performs calculations on the results and which you can assert against to determine if the test passed or failed.

-The SendRequest() class currently consists of a RestSharp client which sends the requests.
+The SendRequest() class currently consists of a static .Net HttpClient which sends the requests.
 The class also performs the correlations defined in the script, and starts and stops a timer measuring response time.

 ## Planned Enhancements